AdvancerTang/OESense/README.md

   _class4_ including[middle forehead].

 ## Feature
-The tested feature include time frequency, STFT spectrum(129), mel spectrogram(128), currentl, mel is the best
+The tested feature include time frequency, STFT spectrum(129), mel spectrogram(128), currently, mel is the best

 ## Data
-Compared with two channel feature, singal channel of channel[0] is better,we use the data of channel[0] and channel[1] to enlarge the dataset.
+Compared with two channel feature, singal channel of channel[0] is better, we use the data of channel[0] and channel[1] to enlarge the dataset.

 Data name: S_[Person] _Ges_ [origin label] _ [new label] -[Channel]-[Noise type]-[pitch num]  exp:S10_Ges_1_1-1-c-9.wav